charlytron/bash-mastery/README.md

 My notes didn't seem to evolve into anything helpful until section 7, when I realized that this was a job for Jupyter Notebooks

-My current version of VS Code supports not only Jupyter but also runnable shell script code cells, an obvious boon.
+Current version of VS Code supports not only Jupyter but also runnable shell script code cells, an obvious boon.

 The usual shebang script `#!/bin/bash` at the top of the shell script will generate errors below these code cells, but the following code will replace the shebang.